rcarmitage/MyLibrary/README.md

   - I will create a clearShelf() function and call it from a button which I will add to the top-right corner of the Shelf.
   - I will make small tweaks to the UI.
 - UI: Having completed most of the positioning and colours of the UI, I will add a loading icon and some CSS transitions to make the user experience more visually pleasing.
 I will also refactor App.css to reduce the duplicated code.
-- I will deploy the app on Netlify.
 - I will add unit and integration tests.
 - I will work further on responsive design, specifically for smaller screens.
 - Extension task: I plan to add a toggle for information boxes which will display as the user interacts with the various components, explaining the behind-the-scenes functionality.